-Figure A.20: Model fit: Targeted treatment parameters (alternative capital adjustment specification)
+Figure A.19: Model fit: Treatment group 1 (alternative capital adjustment specification)

-0.10 Belief-elicitation exercise: depreciation and partial irreversibility parameters
+O.10 Belief-elicitation exercise: depreciation and partial irreversibility parameters

 In this section, we describe the procedure used to estimate two parameters that we then fixed in the structural model: depreciation and partial irreversibility.3 Following Gavazza, Lizzeri, and Roketskiy (2014), we define irreversibility as the difference between an asset's suggested retail value (the price at which a dealer sells it) and its wholesale price (the price that retailers pay to buy it), holding asset age constant.
 Table A.36 provides an overview of the variables and parameters used in this estimation procedure.